spsforks/QB64-Wiki/_SNDOPEN.md

 * **Always check the handle value returned is greater than zero before attempting to play the sound.**
 * The handle can be used by most of the _SND sound playing functions and statements in QB64 except [_SNDPLAYFILE](_SNDPLAYFILE) which plays a sound file directly from the disk and does not use a handle value.
 * Handles can be closed with [_SNDCLOSE](_SNDCLOSE) when the sound is no longer necessary.
-* If a WAV sound file won't play, try it using the Windows [Windows_Libraries#Play_WAV_Sounds](Windows_Libraries#Play_WAV_Sounds) to check it or convert the sound file to OGG.
+* If a WAV sound file won't play, try it using the Windows [Windows Libraries](Windows-Libraries) to check it or convert the sound file to OGG.

 ## Example(s)

-*Snippet 1:* Loading a sound file to use in the program later.
+Loading a sound file to use in the program later.
 Only load it once and use the handle any time you want.

 ```vb